 In September 2019, AOAC’s Cannabis Analytical Science Program (CASP) finalized plans for an Official Standard for Testing Cannabinoids in Hemp.
 Standard Methods Performance Requirements (SMPRs) were written for quantitation of cannabinoids in plant materials of hemp (low THC varieties Cannabis sp).
 Following a Call for Methods and expert panel evaluation, a Method for Cannabinoid Analysis in Hemp was approved in April 2020 — an important milestone for the domestic hemp program.

 A standard method such as this may strengthen hemp cultivation and reduce resource costs.
 Beyond this, the standard will streamline hemp testing and may ultimately enhance the safety and quality of the myriad products (CBD and otherwise) derived from hemp.

 Many additional consensus standards programs administered by AOAC are in motion.
-For instance, having established SMPRs for quantitation of cannabinoids in edible chocolate, CASP has recently released a Call for Methods in order to accrue submissions for testing evaluation.
+For instance, having established SMPRs for quantitation of cannabinoids in edible chocolate, CASP released a Call for Methods (now closed) in order to accrue submissions for testing evaluation.
 This program is part of a larger effort in providing strategic food testing methods across the cannabis field.